Duchenne Journey Tool

 Card Sorting with Patients and Clinicians

-From interviews with parents/patients and clinicians, we engaged in a card sorting activity of common DMD topics to see how parents/patients would prioritize what is important based from their experiences with DMD and what they saw was missing.
+From interviews with parents/patients and CCHMC palliative care clinicians, we engaged in a card sorting activity of common DMD topics to see how parents/patients would prioritize what is important based from their experiences with DMD and what they saw was missing.

-We categorized pages and content that would exist under the DMD tool microsite.
-There would be a home page with general information on DMD and then the proposed categories of the physical, emotional, and social aspects of the treatment journey.
+We then categorized pages and content that would exist under the DMD tool.
+There would be a home page with general information on DMD and then the categories of the physical, emotional, and social aspects of the treatment journey.
+The CCHMC palliative care staff felt that most resources are purely medical, and should include other information such as mental health and social aspects of the care journey.
+Afterwards, we sketched out more wireframe designs for the website, closing in on our favorite designs.

 User Testing with Patients and Clinicians